allenai/allennlp/tutorials/how_to/elmo.md

 allennlp elmo sentences.txt elmo_layers.hdf5 --all
 ```

+If you'd like to use the ELMo embeddings without keeping the original dataset of
+sentences around, using the `--include-sentence-indices` flag will write a
+JSON-serialized string with a mapping from sentences to line indices to the
+`"sentence_indices"` key.

 For more details, see `allennlp elmo -h`.

 ## Using ELMo programmatically